ullenius/jspunytest/README.md

 // Assert expected === actual
 assertStrictEquals(expected, actual)

+// Assert when enclosed close throws an exception of type X or any of its
+// derived types
+assertThrows( Error, function willThrowException() {
+    throw new EvalError(); // derived of type Error });
 ```

 Errm that's it.
 Now stop wasting time - go test that function.